KirstyPringle/UKCA_postproc/README.md

 # UKCA_postproc

-Library for post processing and plotting of .pp files outputed by the UM.
+Python library for post processing and plotting of .pp files outputed by the UM.

 ### Introduction.

-Library for post processing and plotting of .pp files outputed by the UM

-This repository is prepared for converting output data from the Unified Model into netCDF files corresponding to post processed variables.
+The Python library is designed to convert output data from the Unified Model (pp format) into netCDF files.
+The code converts all diagnosed variables to netCDF, and also calculates additional useful diagnostics (e.g. CCN, N10).
+The code works
-Currently a version v0.2 is prepared and it is fully operational.
-Documentation, test, and examples will be added soon to the repository.

 The working squeme is the following:
 -<img height='700' src='http://www.imageurl.ir/images/04941817947862852344.png'/>

+#### Version

+The current version is version v0.2, and has code status Amber.
+This means the code runs, but is still in the process of being validated and has not yet been published.
+Further developments will be added to the code.

+Documentation, test, and examples will be added soon to the repository.

+Please note, although we provide the code, users are responsible for checking the code output.

+Please report any bugs / faults to the code owners.

 ### Authors and Contributors
-The main developers are Jesus Vergara Temprado (@Numlet) and Kirsty Pringle
+The main developers, and current code owners, are Jesus Vergara Temprado (@Numlet) and Kirsty Pringle.

 ### Support or Contact